AIDASoft/podio/README.md

 - `--dryrun` (`-d`): Only run the generation logic and validate yaml, do not write files to disk

 ## Running tests
-After compilation and installation (!) you can run rudimentary tests with
+After compilation you can run rudimentary tests with

     make test